drduh/macOS-Security-and-Privacy-Guide/README.md

 Safari offers an invite-only [bounty program](https://developer.apple.com/bug-reporting) for bug reporting to a select number of security researchers.
 The bounty program was announced during Apple's [presentation](https://www.blackhat.com/docs/us-16/materials/us-16-Krstic.pdf) at [BlackHat](https://www.blackhat.com/us-16/briefings.html#behind-the-scenes-of-ios-security) 2016.

 Web Extensions in Safari have an additional option to use native code in Safari's sandbox environment, in addition to Web Extension APIs.
 Web Extensions in Safari are also distributed through Apple App Store.
 App Store submission comes with the added benefit of Web Extension code being audited by Apple.
 On the other hand App Store submission comes at a steep cost.
 Yearly [developer subscription](https://developer.apple.com/support/compare-memberships) fee costs 100 USD (in contrast to Chrome's 5 USD fee and Firefox's free submission).
 The high cost is prohibitive for the majority of open source developers.
 As a result, Safari has very few extensions to choose from.
-However, you should keep the high cost in mind when installing extensions.
+However, keep the high cost in mind when installing extensions.
 It is expected that most Web Extensions will have some way of monetizing usage in order to cover developer costs.
-Be wary of Web Extensions whose source code is not open.
+Avoid Web Extensions without open source code.

 Safari syncs user preferences and passwords with [iCloud Keychain](https://support.apple.com/HT202303).
 In order to be viewed in plain text, a user must input the account password of the current device.
 This means that users can sync data across devices with added security.